oojeabulu20/AAF/week03-Functional-JS/exercises03.md

 # Week 03 - Functional JavaScript

-This material can be found in this [link](https://codeberg.org/kaduardo/shu-aaf/src/branch/main/).
+This material can be found in this [link](https://codeberg.org/kaduardo/shu-aaf/src/branch/main/week03-Functional-JS/exercises03.md).

 ## Introduction

+This week we'll be playing around with exploring functional programming in the JavaScript language.

 ## Exercises